ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 +--------------+-------+----------|----------------------|------------+
 ~~~~~~~~~~~
 {: #fig-ACE-Groupcomm-Policies title="ACE Groupcomm Policies" artwork-align="center"}

+Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

 * 'kdc_cred', encoded as a CBOR byte string, with value the original binary representation of the KDC's public key.
 This parameter is used if the KDC has an associated public key and this is required for the correct group operation.
 It is REQUIRED of application profiles to define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter (REQ8).